 Happy enough with the way that went, I packed up my cameras and got a head start on the bride and company.
 And just as I was to make my trip to the Abbey it all started to turn a bit wild.
 Weather wise.
 Though it was as expected.
 It was certainly going to add some spice to the day.
 And of course it certainly added to the atmosphere of this wedding day.

 The lads were in a fairly calm enough mood.
 It is almost a novelty to see the guests at the church well before the actual ceremony time.
 Certainly rare.
 Better to beside this cosy enough setting that outside in the wild.

 From here the day moved in a lovely manner.
 It’s wild outside.
-The light is fading, and for this late December wedding the mood is vibrant candid.
+The light is fading.
+And yet for this late December wedding the mood is vibrant and candid.
 Palpable.
 Here’s a summary from Sarah & Phil’s candid wedding!